Department of Teacher Education & Professional Development

 National Aquarium (BWET Partnership)

-The Department of Teacher Education and Professional Development is an enthusiastic with the Maryland Historic Society.
+The Department of Teacher Education and Professional Development is an enthusiastic with the Maryland Center for History and Culture.
 This partnership provides student interns in ELED 475 the opportunity to engage in inquiry based instruction within Social Studies.
-Through this partnership, the Historic Society provides 2-3 intensive professional development sessions that focuses on the use of primary sources and addressing local/underrepresented perspectives within elementary social studies.
-Our student interns shadow experts and reflect upon school tour experiences that take place at the museum, while also evaluating how Maryland Historic Society programs and exhibits address topics that are covered in their curriculum.
+Through this partnership, the Center provides 2-3 intensive professional development sessions that focuses on the use of primary sources and addressing local/underrepresented perspectives within elementary social studies.
+Our student interns shadow experts and reflect upon school tour experiences that take place at the museum, while also evaluating how Maryland Center for History and Culture programs and exhibits address topics that are covered in their curriculum.
 In addition to the 2-3 professional development opportunities, student interns facilitate guided tours and lessons with elementary and middle school students in Baltimore City and County Public School Systems.